-Louisiana state gas production, excluding federal OCS, from FY2001/02 thru FY2006/07 declined an average of 1.55% per year.
-Similar to oil, gas production varies from year-to-year, reflecting the severity of weather patterns.
+Similar to oil, gas production varies from year-to-year, reflecting the severity of weather patterns and prices.
 In FY2006/07, the Haynesville Shale dry gas field appeared and changed the pattern.
 For example, the high decline in oil production in FY2008/09 was due to Hurricanes Gustav and Ike, while gas production showed a slight increase.
 If there had been no hurricanes that year, the percentage of increase in production would have been higher.
 From FY2008/09 through FY2011/12, Louisiana state gas production has shown percent increases in the double digits.
-In FY2012/13, gas production dropped 11.98% caused by a drop in drilling activities.
-The above table shows the DNR Technology Assessment Division short-term model projections for the next five years.
-The projections assume that the weather will be mild without major disruptions and the average gas prices above \$3.50 per MCF.
+In FY2012/13, gas production dropped 11.97%, caused by a drop in drilling activities.
+In FY2013/14, production continued to fall due to low prices and competition from other gas shale plays.
+Figure 2 shows the DNR Technology Assessment Division short-term model projections for the next five years.
+The projections assume that the weather will be mild without major disruptions and the average gas prices above \$3.00 per MCF.
 In 2012, the gas price fell below \$3 per MCF causing a slowdown in drilling activities in the Haynesville Shale areas.
 There were 93 active rigs in Haynesville areas in January 2012, dropping to 16 active rigs by January 2013, an 82.8% decline.
-The drop in drilling activities, cutback in production due to low prices, competition from wet shale plays and overstock of gas in storage curtailed the gas production in Louisiana.
-In January 2014, drilling active rigs has recovered to 40 rigs, caused by rising gas prices and an expected future demand increase from new chemical plants and export.
+The drop in drilling activities, cutback in production due to low prices, competition from wet shale plays, and overstock of gas in storage curtailed the gas production in Louisiana.
+In January 2014, drilling active rigs recovered to 40 rigs, caused by rising gas prices, an expected demand increase, and exports.
+In January 2015, drilling rigs dropped to 30 rigs due to declining prices and improvements in drilling techniques.